Ashitoshs3/StaffManagement-App/src/main/java/com/relations/relations.md

     2. When You are making an student object to save you have to specify the laptop object to get its lid connected.

 ![img.png](img.png)

+### One to Many
+* This is used when we want to connect the one object to multiple objects of different types (linking one row to multiple rows of different table)
+  1. Method One (A separate table is created for linking) instead of creating a single object of LaptopR you have to create a List <LaptopR>